Mesfin Tadesse and I are co-authors of the book Lucy’s People: An Ethiopian Memoir.

 From the age of 14, Mesfin survived military conscription, prison and torture.
 However, wherever he worked, the world benefitted.
 His education and career began in Ethiopia.

 By the age of 17, he had graduated from Building College in Addis Ababa as a construction engineer.
 He then received a UN Development Programme scholarship to Cairo University.
 Mesfin topped his 1st year course in civil (water development) engineering.
 Upon graduating, he returned immediately to Ethiopia to work under the Derg regime.
-Only 2 others did so.
+He was 1 of 3 that did so.

-In 1991, he sought asylum in Kenya with his young family.
-He built water supply there for refugees.
+In 1991, he sought asylum in Kenya with his young family, where he built water supply for refugees.

 Forced to work as a garbage collector upon arrival in New Zealand, Mesfin invented the sulo rubbish bin for automatic lifting onto trucks.
 Contracted to work on an airport in Fiji, he refused to clear-fell coconut-leaf houses (makuti) and coconut-palms: the homes and livelihood of uncompensated locals.